woutervandijk0/conda-template/README.md

 ## Debugging
 * Make sure that the paths to this map do not contain spaces.
 This will prevent the _create_env.bat and other files to work correctly.
 * You might have to run _create_env.bat twice; One time to install all the packages and a second time to update all packages.
-* Deleting the /conda-env folder and re-installing using _create_env.bat might help a broken installation.
+* Deleting the /conda-env folder and re-installing using _create_env.bat might help a broken installation/environment.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 # TO-DO:
-Batch file for removing the enviroment
+Batch file for removing the conda-env enviroment

 Author:			Wouter van Dijk